 Aspirin works to treat pain and inflammation by blocking the effects of certain enzymes called cyclooxygenases that create prostaglandins, therefore reducing swelling and also the pain.

 It also has other uses in humans besides pain relief.
 Aspirin is known to have the potential to reduce heart problems, blood clots in the body and even incidences of stroke due to its anticoagulant or blood thinning properties.
+Vary rarely is asprin needed for dog for heart problems.

 Aspirin vs Baby Aspirin for Dogs: What’s the Difference?